 Introduced (July 1961) almost simultaneously with the Nikon F this lens became popular among photographers with a small budget.
 It doesn´t look like a very spectacular lens, but its performance is outstanding.
 Its optical construction was altered once in its total production time, which ended in 1990.
 The very first version (Nikkor-Q) has 4 individual elements.
 In February 1974 the C-(coated)-version was introduced.
 In March 1977 the lens (Nikkor-AI) received a new optical design: a straight lens barrel with rubber grip and an optical construction of 5 individual elements.

 The AIS-version was put on the market in December 1981.
 As stated this lens is a cheap entrance in telephotography.
 Also with a wide-angle lens mounted in reverse on this lens interesting close-ups can be made.

 AI-version of Nikkor 2/200 mm. mounted on a Nikon D1X, ´converting´ the lens into a Nikkor 2/300 mm.!

 This beautiful lens (Nikkor 2/200 mm IF-ED) never became a popular lens.
 Maybe because of the excellent performing (and cheaper and lighter) 2.8/180 mm.
 Nearly 2.5 kilo added to a camera of at least 1.5 kilo isn´t an attractive combination to carry around.
 Nevertheless this lens is an razor sharp tele-lens, that can be used at any aperture.
 Started as an AI-version the AIS-version appeared in April 1982.
 In December 1985 the lens received a protective front lens alias UV-filter.
-Its optical construction of 10 elements (of which one in ED) in 8 groups wasn´t altered during its production time, which ended a few years ago.
+Its optical construction of 10 elements (of which one in ED) in 8 groups wasn´t altered during its production time, which ended in 2005.